 A Few Tips on Making the Best Lemon Bars

-- Bake in glass: Always bake in glass pans to avoid a metallic taste
+- Bake in glass: Always bake in glass pans to avoid a metallic taste.

-- Always par-bake: For a crispy crust, thoroughly par-bake your crust until it’s golden brown so that it stays crisp
+- Always par-bake: For a crispy crust, thoroughly par-bake your crust until it’s golden brown so that it stays crisp.

-- Getting rid of the white top layer: If you find your lemon bars bake up with a white, foamy layer on top, this is totally normal!
+- Getting rid of the white top layer: If your lemon bars bake up with a white, foamy layer on top, this is totally normal!
 According to Sally, this is a layer of air bubbles from the eggs rising to the surface.
 I couldn’t find any surefire ways to get rid of this layer, but it seems to affect more “traditional” recipes like Ina’s–opt for softer custard styles like Bravetart or Flour if you want to avoid this.

 - Getting the perfect powdered sugar layer: Powdered sugar tends to soak into lemon bars that have been refrigerated.
-For the most picturesque bars, choose ones that can be cooled and served at room temperature and sprinkle the sugar right before serving
+For the most picturesque bars, choose ones that can be cooled and served at room temperature and sprinkle the sugar right before serving.

 Best Lemon Bars: Recommendations